How to Calculate The Price For Your Handmade Jewelry

-Alex Moore (from Queenstown, New Zealand) started Gold Pan Pete Design over 10 years ago.
+Alex Moore (from Queenstown, New Zealand) started Gold Pan Pete Design about 11 years ago.

 My name is Alex Moore.
 I’m originally from St. Louis, MO, USA but have lived overseas the last 11 years and am currently living near Queenstown, New Zealand, where I have been for the last 5 ½ years.
 I have a wife, Paula, and three children, Sophia & Grace (twins, age 5) and Beau (age 3).
 My main profession (no longer full time) is that I’m a primary school (elementary) PE teacher going on my 15th year.